Best 2% Commission Realtors (Where to Get the Most for Your Money)

 Why would a realtor offer a 2% commission rate?

-An agent may reduce their rate if by working with you they're able to secure commission on multiple deals.
-This can happen if you’re selling multiple properties or if they're helping you sell and buy at the same time.
+An agent may reduce their rate if they can secure commissions on multiple deals by working with you.
+This often happens if you’re selling multiple properties or if they’re helping you sell and buy at the same time, which is common for first-time sellers.

 How much can I save with a 2% real estate commission?

-The amount you save with a 2% real estate commission depends on the final sale price of your home.
-Generally, for every $100,000 of your home’s final sale price, you’ll save $1,000 in agent fees with a 2% commission realtor vs. a full commission realtor.
+The amount you save with a 2% real estate commission depends on your home's final sale price.
+Generally, for every $100,000 of your home’s final sale price, you’ll save $1,000 in agent fees with a 2 percent commission realtor vs. a full commission realtor.

 Here’s how much you could save with a 2% commission realtor at different home prices.